apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Novo Nordisk's weight loss drug Wegovy slashes risk of serious heart events**
+**‘We are minutes away from death’: Gaza’s al-Shifa Hospital under attack**

-You can read more about it [here](https://www.cnbc.com/2023/11/11/weight-loss-drug-wegovy-slashes-risk-of-serious-heart-complications.html).
+You can read more about it [here](https://www.aljazeera.com/news/2023/11/11/we-are-minutes-away-from-death-gazas-al-shifa-hospital-under-attack).

 ## Requirements
 - Python 3.8